Parking orbit: Translunar or interplanetary spacecraft

-In order to reach the Moon or a planet at a desired time, the spacecraft must be launched within a limited range of times known as the launch window.
+In order to reach the Moon or a planet at a desired time, the spacecraft must be launched within a limited range of times known as a launch window.
 Using a preliminary parking orbit before final injection can widen this window from seconds or minutes, to several hours.
 For the Apollo program's crewed lunar missions, a parking orbit allowed time for spacecraft checkout while still close to home, before committing to the lunar trip.

 Design challenges

 The use of a parking orbit can lead to a number of technical challenges.
 For example, during the development Centaur upper stage, the following problems were noted and had to be addressed: